Selena Gomez Dropped A Surprise Song & It Has Bieber Tea

 "Every time your lips touch another/I want you to feel me," the chorus goes.
 "Every time you dance with somebody/I want you to feel me."

-The song seems to mark the moment when Gomez decided to step out of Bieber's orbit after being sandwiched between Bieber's first fling with Hailey Bieber and later rumored fling with Sofia Richie.
+The song seems to mark the moment when Gomez decided to step out of Bieber's orbit after being sandwiched between Bieber's first fling with Hailey Bieber and later rumoured fling with Sofia Richie.

 "Won't be caught up in the middle/Of your highs and your lows," the song continues.
 "Baby, 'long as you're not with me/You'll always be alone."